 The fact is that BitTorrent also owns the uTorrent client.
 It is their parent company.

 Also, there’s a significant difference in the performance of these two because of the previously mentioned ads.
 These can slow down the download speed in the uTorrent client, whereas BitTorrent doesn’t have these issues.

 Where Are uTorrent Files Stored?

-Usually, everything you download is stored in the “Downloads” folder on our computer running the Windows 10 operating system.
+Usually, everything you download is stored in the “Downloads” folder on our computer running the Windows 10 or Windows 11 operating system.